Codersam77/Codersam77/README.md

 - 🤝 I’m looking to collaborate on open-source projects with positive impact.
 - 🆘 I’m currently working hard at advancing my skills in **Leetcode** which I really enjoy!!!
 - 💬 Ask me about Leetcode, LLMs, philosphy, evidence for God's existence, or my faith in Jesus Christ.
-- ⚡ Fun fact: I love problem solving, coding, and working out - and can even bench over 415LBS!
+- ⚡ Fun fact: I love problem solving, coding, and working out!

 <!-- Social links -->
 ## 🌐 Socials